aws-samples/amazon-ivs-real-time-serverless-demo/README.md

 `AWS_REGION` - the AWS region used for commands that interact with AWS.
 Defaults to the region associated with your `default` AWS CLI profile.

 `STACK` - the stack name.
 Defaults to `IVSRealTimeDemo`.

+`ALARMS_EMAIL` - the email that will be receiving CloudWatch alarm notifications.

 `TERM_PROTECTION` - set to `true` to enable stack termination protection.
 Defaults to `false`.